braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/in-app_message_delivery.md

 ![Two sets of key-value pairs: IS_SERVER_EVENT set to "true", and CAMPAIGN_NAME set to "example campaign name".][76]{: style="max-width:70%;" }

-The [`EventBroadcastReceiver.java`][72] recognizes the key-value pairs and logs the appropriate SDK custom event.
+The earlier push callback sample code recognizes the key-value pairs and logs the appropriate SDK custom event.

 Should you want to include any event properties to attach to your "in-app message trigger" event, you can achieve this by passing these in the key-value pairs of the push payload.
 In this example, the campaign name of the subsequent in-app message has been included.
-Your custom `BroadcastReceiver` can then pass the value as the parameter of the event property when logging the custom event.
+Your custom push callback can then pass the value as the parameter of the event property when logging the custom event.

-### Step 4: Create an in-app message campaign
+### Step 3: Create an in-app message campaign

 Create your user-visible in-app message campaign from within Braze’s dashboard.
-This campaign should have an action-based delivery and be triggered from the custom event logged from within the custom [`EventBroadcastReceiver.java`][72].
+This campaign should have an action-based delivery and be triggered from the custom event logged from within tyourhe custom push callback.

 In the following example, the specific in-app message to be triggered has been configured by sending the event property as part of the initial silent push.